This product has not been tested to the current CE requirements and is not available in markets requiring CE compliance.

 Peak-responding, load-adaptive meters accurately indicate the remaining headroom.
 The meters are helpful in setting system levels and indicating signal compression.

 Balanced inputs with Euroblock connectors are provided.
 Euroblock output connectors accept up to 12 gauge wire.
 Rear panel Level controls allow amplifier sensitivity adjustment.
-Internally selectable 80 Hz highpass filters offer protection against over excursion of small bookshelf speakers and saturation of distribution transformers at low frequencies.
+Internally selectable 80 Hz highpass filters for each channel offer protection against over excursion of small bookshelf speakers and saturation of distribution transformers at low frequencies.
 These filters are shipped in the “off” position from the factory.

-The MA 3 Amplifier drives all three channels at the continuous average rated power, indefinitely.
+The MA3 Amplifier drives all three channels at the continuous average rated power, indefinitely.
 It is specifically designed to operate in demanding commercial applications.
 Very low emissions allow the amplifier to operate in close proximity to signal processing equipment without causing excessive interference.
-The CP 52S, CP 64S and DA 26S may all operate next to the MA 3 in a rack.
+The CP52S, CP64S, CP66 and DA26S may all operate next to the MA3 in a rack.
 The high efficiency “heat tunnel” design allows the amplifier to process severely compressed signals reliably even when installed in a rack with elevated ambient temperatures.
 Forced-air cooling keeps heat away from other equipment.

 The MA3 is designed to deliver foreground music, background music and paging signals to three different Zones without annoying crosstalk.
 A quiet office, for example, with a paging signal only, will not hear foreground music playing in the lounge.
 The high capacity linear power supply incorporates three independent secondary supplies with independent bridge rectifiers and filters.
 The result is exceptionally good crosstalk figures even with multiple channels driving full power into 4Ω loads.